Graham Harrell: Junior season

-Harrell passed on entering the 2007 NFL Draft.
-He continued the success of the previous season, mainly due to the addition of All-American Wideout Michael Crabtree and the emergence of inside receivers Danny Amendola and Eric Morris.
+Harrell declined to enter the 2007 NFL draft.
+He continued the success of the previous season, mainly due to the addition of All-American wide receiver Michael Crabtree and the emergence of inside receivers Danny Amendola and Eric Morris.
 The Raiders started the season off with wins over the SMU Mustangs 49–9, the UTEP Miners 45–31, and the Rice Owls 59–24.
 Harrell then had a career day against the Oklahoma State Cowboys throwing for 5 touchdowns and 646 yards, however due to the poor play of the Tech defense, the Raiders lost to the Cowboys 49–45.
-Harrell was still given recognition as the AT&T player of the week for his performance despite the loss.
+Harrell was still given recognition as the AT&T Player of the Week for his performance despite the loss.
 The Raiders then reeled off lopsided wins over Northwestern State, Iowa State, and Texas A&M pushing their record to 6–1 and into the national rankings.
 Harrell being mentioned as a dark horse candidate for the Heisman Trophy.
 The Raiders then dropped two games to Missouri and Colorado which knocked Tech out of the national conversation, but rebounded to beat Baylor 38–7.
 Harrell led the Red Raiders into Austin, Texas to face off against Colt McCoy and the Texas Longhorns, in a back and forth affair that Texas won 59–43 by simply outscoring Tech.
 The Raiders upset the # 4 ranked Oklahoma Sooners in Lubbock to finish the regular season 8–4 overall and 4–4 and third place in the Big 12 South.
-Tech was invited to the Gator Bowl where they knocked off a ranked Virginia Cavalier team 31–28 to finish 9–4 overall and ranked # 22 in the country.
-Harrell was named the game's Most Valuable player.
-He was then awarded the Sammy Baugh Trophy awarded to the best passer in College Football.
+Tech was invited to the Gator Bowl where they defeated a ranked Virginia team 31–28 to finish 9–4 overall and ranked #22 in the country.
+Harrell was named the game's Most Valuable Player.
 He finished the season with a 71.8% completion percentage, throwing for 5,705 yards and 48 touchdowns.
+He was awarded the Sammy Baugh Trophy, an award for the best passer in college football in a given season.